Analysis | Bipartisan infrastructure bill in the Senate is an island in a sea of partisanship

 An infrastructure package should be the easiest of big initiatives to command support of elected officials in both parties.
-The need for repair and upgrading of roads and bridges and the like is evident and the political benefits to politicians—money flowing into every state—are indisputable, which is why members of both parties have talked about it for years.
+The need for repair and upgrading of roads and bridges and the like is evident and the political benefits to politicians — money flowing into every state — are indisputable, which is why members of both parties have talked about it for years.

 In today’s climate, however, nothing is easy, and the path ahead for the infrastructure bill remains uncertain.
-There are philosophical differences of longstanding about how to pay for what’s needed, but they are not insurmountable if politicians are truly intent on getting something done.
+There are philosophical differences of long-standing about how to pay for what’s needed, but they are not insurmountable if politicians are truly intent on getting something done.
 There are funding issues still to be resolved.
 There is fine print to be worked out.
 An attempt to start debate failed last week, though that is not indicative of the bill’s fate.

 Still, as Amy Walter of the Cook Political Report recently noted, if the infrastructure package does reach Biden’s desk for signature sometime later this year, it is likely to be the last such major initiative enacted with bipartisan support to do so.
-Success on the package would not foreshadow a shift back to an earlier era, one with which Biden is familiar and wishes to try to recreate, even if small ways, but simply one moment of cross-party good will, a temporary truce in a raging war.
+Success on the package would not foreshadow a shift back to an earlier era, one with which Biden is familiar and wishes to try to re-create, even in small ways, but would simply be one moment of cross-party good will, a temporary truce in a raging war.

-Everything else about the current state of politics points in the other direction, despite Biden’s professed desire to recreate the kind of climate in Congress that he remembers from his many years in the Senate.
+Everything else about the current state of politics points in the other direction, despite Biden’s professed desire to re-create the kind of climate in Congress that he remembers from his many years in the Senate.
 From voting rights to the president’s ambitious domestic initiatives to the hyper-charged issue of the riot at the Capitol on Jan.
 6, the split between the two parties remains unbridgeable.

 Nothing speaks more directly to this condition than the ongoing dispute over investigating what happened when the Capitol was overrun on Jan.
 6. And nothing underscores the problem more than how House Minority Leader Kevin McCarthy (R-Calif.), his eyes clearly fixed on becoming speaker after the 2022 midterms and his loyalties highlighted by his continuing courtship of former president Donald Trump, has approached proposals to create a body to investigate fully what happened on Jan.
 6 and the days and weeks ahead of it, including Trump’s role.